Eligibility for treatment

-Currently, there is very limited information concerning the impact of DMDs on conception or the unborn child when the father is taking medication.
-The available information suggests that the use of some DMDs by the father has no adverse effect on the baby, and that there are no differences between babies born to men with MS taking a DMD and those that were not.
+Currently, there is very limited information concerning the impact of most DMDs on conception or the unborn child when the father is taking medication.
+The available information suggests that the use of some of the DMDs by the father has no adverse effect on the baby, and that there are no differences between babies born to men with MS taking some of the DMDs and those that were not.
 However if you are taking Mavenclad you must not father children within six months of taking a treatment course.
-As there is no published data on some of the DMDs you should discuss your situation and treatment options with your MS team before trying for a baby.
+As there is no published data on some of the other DMDs you should discuss your situation and treatment options with your MS team before trying for a baby.

 Can I take DMDs during pregnancy?

 DMDs have not been studied in pregnant women and so none are classified as safe to use during pregnancy.
 Consequently women are usually advised to stop treatment.
 Many women find that their MS improves during pregnancy and studies have shown relapse is less likely.
 You should discuss any plans for pregnancy with your MS team, so they can advise you when and how you should stop treatment.

 What should I do if I become pregnant while on treatment?